imvinnyc/FitBuddy/README.md

 python3 main.py
 ```

-## Development Status

-FitBuddy is currently under development for bug testing and enhancing user experience.
-While all primary features are implemented and functional, ongoing work focuses on improving the application's intuitiveness and performance.

 ## Backend Server

 FitBuddy integrates with a backend server that securely manages APIs and generates personalized workout and diet plans using OpenAI's Python library.
 To explore the backend server, visit the repository: